Richard Coer de Lyon

 Richard Coer de Lyon is a Middle English romance which gives a fictionalised account of the life of Richard I, King of England, concentrating on his crusading exploits.
 It influenced Shakespeare's King John and Walter Scott's The Talisman.

 Date and authorship

 Richard was written around the beginning of the 14th century, and is based on a lost Anglo-Norman romance dating from c.
 1230–1250.
-The name of the Middle English author is unknown, but he is thought to have been from south-east England, and he may also have written the romances Of Arthour and of Merlin and King Alisaunder.
+The name of the Middle English author is unknown, but he or she is thought to have been from south-east England, and he may also have written the romances Of Arthour and of Merlin and King Alisaunder.